KDE/documentation-develop-kde-org/content/docs/sensor-faces/_index.md

 ### faceproperties
 Not every face supports displaying of every feature that are exposed as the [properties of the face controller](#controllerProps).
-A face can indicate this with the file `faceproperties` so that ui elements can be hidden for example when configuring the face depending on whether they are supported or not.
+A face can indicate this with the file `faceproperties` so that UI elements can be hidden for example when configuring the face depending on whether they are supported or not.
 The file format is a first line `[Config]` followed by key-value-pairs.
 Possible keys are: `SupportsSensorsColors`, `SupportsTotalSensors`, `SupportsLowPrioritySensors`, and `MaxTotalSensors`.
 By default it is assumed that a face does not support these features and